HarryLekishon1/weatherApp/README.md

-# weatherApp

-this an application that uses an external weather API to display weather data in cities or in your current location
-#lanaguages used
-this application has been developed using HTML CSS and JavaScript.
-HTML and CSS for the frontend. while JavaScript handles the API data in JSON format and Displays it on the screen
+>## ***Weather app***
 ---
-#how to use
-downloada a zip file, unzip the file, open index. html and start searching the weather in different cities or your current location
+    -> A project that involved using an external API to fetch data from diffent cities or your current location. the fornt end is developed using HTML and css.
+JavaScripts get the API data in JSON format and display it on the web page

+## **Getting Started**
+---
+## required
+1. Browser (*preferably up-to-date Google Chrome*)
+1. when prompted to allow location click yes

+## Installing
+- Download as a zip file to your computer.
+- Extract the folder and open the index.html file in your browser.
+- start seaching cities to see the waether or click current city to view current weather in your location
+## **Credits**
+---
+Created by Harry Lekesike - *sikeshon@gmail.com*